ulritter/gotalk/README.md

 In all cases \<address\> defaults to `localhost`, \<port\> defaults to `8089`, and \<nickname\> defaults to `J_Doe`, and \<locale\> defaults to the actual system setting.
 If no translation is available it falls back to english.

+**Localization:**
+The language.json file provides for language translations.
+The structure is pretty self explanatory.
+To add a new language, just duplicate the string pack for one language and translate the respective message string (right hand values, the left hand values are keys).

+**Deployment Options:**
+Sample Dockerfile for the server ist included.

 TODOS:
 - switch to https based communication
 - create web client (React)

-**Deployment Options:**
-- Samlple Dockerfile for TCP server included